aimms/documentation/webui/library.rst

 Arguments
 ---------

-This procedure has the following aguments:
+This procedure has the following arguments:

 * :token:`title`: A string parameter which contains the text to be displayed as the title of the dialog box.
 * :token:`message`: A string parameter which contains the message to be displayed in the dialog box.